“Life is like a box of chocolates, you never know what you’re going to get!”

 Richard has over 40 years experience within the Financial industry.
 Qualified (Diploma in Regulated Financial Planning), Richard has an extensive knowledge of underlying services, products and best practices.
-He would be delighted to undertake a confidential review and assessment of your individual circumstances.
 For more advice please contact Richard Heath DipPFS at Blackden Financial in Geneva.

 Telephone +41 22 755 08 00